β‘ Lesson 18: Eevee Real-Time Rendering

 - Clipping Start/End: What distance range to capture

-- Resolution: Cubemap quality (512-2048)
+- Resolution: Reflection capture quality

 Using multiple probes:

-- Place probe in each major area
+- Place a probe in each major area

 - Overlapping influence is fine

-- Eevee blends between nearby probes
+- EEVEE Next blends between nearby probes

 - Example: One per room in interior scene

-Baking reflection probes:
+Baking Sphere probes:

-- Same as irradiance volume
+- Same as the Volume probe

-Reflection Plane Probes
+Plane Light Probes

 πͺ Planar Reflections